Mar 29, 2018

 In 2009, Karen was diagnosed with stage IV metastatic disease and her advocacy only increased.
 In 2014, she joined the CancerLinQ Patient Advisory Committee, which oversees ASCO’s initiative to develop a learning health system in cancer care.
 During her tenure on the committee, Karen helped guide the development of the CancerLinQ® platform by providing her perspective and knowledge.
 In addition, she participated in the first CancerLinQ Patient Advocate Forum in 2015, sharing her experience with her fellow patient advocates and discussing how future care could be improved using the CancerLinQ platform.

-Karen also served as a member of the Research Advocacy Network, National Breast Cancer Coalition, Metastatic Breast Cancer Network, Metastatic Breast Cancer Alliance Information Task Force, and the Alliance for Clinical Trials in Oncology.
+Karen was a member of ASCO, the Research Advocacy Network, Metastatic Breast Cancer Network, Metastatic Breast Cancer Alliance Information Task Force, and the Alliance for Clinical Trials in Oncology.
 She was also active in the First United Methodist Church in Lindale, Texas.

 Karen worked for 26 years for the Federal Aviation Administration at Dallas-Fort Worth International Airport, before retiring as a Nav-Com Tower Chief in 1995.
 She is survived by her husband of 22 years, Tom, and daughter, Tina Sterling.